dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 This means elementary operators can be combined in sophisticated ways to compose complex expressions.
 **Algebraic closure** is an important concept behind the expressive power of relational operators.

-To illustrate a relational operator, let’s consider the **union operator (∪)** using the two relational values from the diagram.
+To illustrate a relational operator, let's consider the **union operator (∪)** using the two relational values from the diagram.
 The union of these two relations would combine all the connections from both diagrams into a single relation.

 In the first value (left side of the diagram), we have the following connections: